Thanks for checking out my studio, I wanted to chat a little more about me and why I make horses. .

 Unique branding stamp – every horse has a number.

-I hope to add different colour leathers and maybe offer personalisation in the future so please come back and take a look or sign up to my mailing list to be notified.
+I hope to add different colour leathers and maybe offer personalisation in the future so please come back and take another look.

 With all the horses I offer a free repair service, should any ‘loving’ be too much, but from experience of my leather accessories and phones they are very resilient.